-The core simulator is represented by 8 TFOs.
-The connections from the lower plenum to the inlet section PV-COR-IN have been modelled by PV-LP-21 and PV-LP-22.
-The core simulator itself is named PV-COR and is connected to the branch PV-COR-OUT.
-The two horizontal pipes connecting the core simulator to the upper plenum have been modelled by PV-UP-11 and PV-UP-12.
-The external bypass PV-COR-BYP is connected to PV-LP-22 and PV-UP-12.
+The core simulator is represented by 4 TFOs: PV-COR-IN, PV-COR, PV-COR-OUT and PV-COR-BYP.
+The pipes PV-LP-21 and PV-LP-22 connect the lower plenum with the inlet section of the core which is represented by the branch PV-COR-IN.
+The core simulator itself is modelled with the pipe PV-COR, which starts at the inlet section PV-COR-IN and ends at the core outlet represented by branch PV-COR-OUT.
+The outlet of the core simulator is connected to the upper plenum with two horizontal pipes PV-UP-11 and PV-UP-12.
+The external bypass section branches off from the pipe PV-LP-22 goes through PV-COR-BYP and ends at PV-UP-12.